m0lentum/molentum.github.io/_drafts/starframe-1-architecture.md

 **My implementation**

-At this point I was still wrapping my head around what an ECS even is, and I started by more or less just copying what `specs` does.
+At this point I was still wrapping my head around what an ECS even is, and I started by more or less just copying what `specs` did.
-I had a top-level manager called `Space` that gave out entity IDs, kept track of alive entities with a `BitSet` from the `hibitset` crate, and stored all the component tables in an `AnyMap` (a container that stores pointers to any given type indexed by the type, essentially a `HashMap<TypeId, Box<Any>>`) from the `anymap` crate.
+I had a top-level manager called `Space` that gave out entity IDs, kept track of alive entities with a `BitSet` from the `hibitset` crate, and stored all the component tables in an `AnyMap` (a container that stores `Any` pointers indexed by the type, essentially a `HashMap<TypeId, Box<Any>>`) from the `anymap` crate.

+Tables were inside `RwLock`s to allow accessing many in parallel.
+They also had their own `BitSet`s to keep track of entities using them, and queries used binary operations on these to find the entities that had the components they were looking for.

-I made different types of `Storage` for my component tables that would be selected by the user based on how common the component was —
+I had different types of `Storage` for my component tables that would be selected by the user based on how common the component was —
 `VecStorage` when almost every object has it, `DenseVecStorage` when it's common but not ubiquitous, `HashMapStorage` when it's rare, and `NullStorage` when it's a zero-sized tag component.
 Object IDs contained a generation index that allowed them to be deleted and overwritten with new things